-Bonnie and her husband Scott still reside on her families' Spring Gait Farm with their three sons, their dog Marley and their cats Mittens and Scooter.
+Bonnie and her husband Scott built on her families' Spring Gait Farm in 1988 and still reside there with their dog Marley and their cats Mittens and Scooter.

 Bonnie in front of the Lindenwald